estevaojneto/PHP-BatRatCat/ChainOfCommand/README.md

 Once we try to offer any other food than garlic, all dietary restrictions are removed, and the first in line (bat) can actually do the processing (eat).

-This is especially useful in handling HTTP requests (curiously, it reminds how TCP/IP works).
+This is especially useful in handling HTTP requests - if you are familiar with network, it might even have reminded how TCP/IP works.
 Depending on the type of response you obtain from a certain request, you might need a chain of command to do the correct processing of the information.

 ## How could it be done differently

 In my examples all the processing I do is just checking  if the food is garlic or not.
 Of course, in the real world, a lot more processing _may or may not_ be done by each member in the chain.
-This also allows for the possibility of one member of the chain doing part of the processing, then other one doing another part, and so on.
+This also allows for the possibility of each one of the members of the chain doing part of the processing (again, similar to how TCP/IP works), then other one doing another part, and so on.